 - your partner is at least 18 years of age when the application is lodged (there are some exceptions)

-To include a dependent child in your visa application, the child must be:
+To include a child as migrating with you in your visa application, the child must:

-- a stepchild from a current or a previous relationship (in certain circumstances).
+- be your child or a stepchild from a current or a previous relationship (in certain circumstances);

 - a certified copy of each child’s birth certificate

 Some visas require that the child has never been married or in a de facto relationship.